akshaya-ajith/n-body-sim/README.md

 Solar system simulator using Verlet velocities.

 A direct N-Body Simulator.
 Utilizes elementary molecular dynamics to simulate a solar system using Newtonian mechanics and the Newtonian law of universal gravitation.
+Very, very simple.

-Introduction to computational physics modeling, and numerical methods to solve differential equations.
+My introduction to computational physics modeling, and numerical methods to solve differential equations.